 ACCA MA (Management Accounting)

-ACCA MA (Management Accounting, was F2) or Foundation in Accountancy (FMA) is one of papers in Applied Knowledge Module.
+ACCA MA (Management Accounting) or Foundation in Accountancy (FMA) is one of papers in Applied Knowledge Module.
 The syllabus states its aim is to introduce knowledge and understanding of:

 Nature, source and purpose of cost accounting;